Petroleum industry in Azerbaijan: World War II

 Between 1939 and 1940, when the Soviet Union was supplying oil to Nazi Germany, Britain and France planned a major strategic bombing offensive called Operation Pike to destroy the oil production facilities in Baku.
+In June 1941, Hitler invaded the Soviet Union, with the Baku oil fields as an eventual strategic target.

-During that first year of the war, Azerbaijan produced 25.4 million tons of oil — a record.
-By the Decree of the Supreme Soviet of the USSR in February 1942, the commitment of more than 500 workers and employees of the oil industry of Azerbaijan was recognised by the giving of orders and medals of the USSR.
+During that first year of fighting, Azerbaijan produced 25.4 million tons of oil for the Russian war effort – a record.
+A decree of the Supreme Soviet in February 1942 honored more than 500 workers and employees of the Azerbaijan oil industry with orders and medals of the USSR.

-By the end of the year, so many engineers and oil workers had left for the war front that positions had to be filled by women.
-By the summer of 1942, more than 25,000 women or 33% of all the workers were working 18-hour shifts in the oil industries.
+By the end of the year, so many oil workers had left for the war front that positions had to be filled by women.
+By summer 1942, more than 25,000 women, 33% of all the workers, were working 18-hour shifts in the oil industries.
 At refineries and chemical plants, the percentage of women was even higher, estimated at 38%.
 By 1944, women's participation had grown to 60%.
-Veterans and retirees also returned to the oil fields to help.
-It was not uncommon for the workforce of small towns (i.e. Kıncıvo) to completely and rapidly convert toward dependence on the oil industry during this period.
+Veterans and retirees also returned to oil field work.
+It was not uncommon for the small towns (i.e. Kıncıvo) to devote their entire workforce to the oil industry during this period.

-Hitler was determined to capture the oil fields of the Caucasus, in particular Baku, as it would provide much-needed oil supplies for the German military, which was suffering from blockades.
-The 1942 German offensive codenamed Case Blue saw a determined attempt to seize the oil fields in a large scale advance into the area.
-On July 23, 1942, Hitler signed Directive No. 45 on conducting a strategic operation in the Caucasus, codenamed "Edelweiss".
-According to the Edelweiss plan, the main oil regions of the Caucasus (Baku, Maikop, Grozny oil field) were to be occupied, and the Wehrmacht was to be supplied with the fuel it desperately needed from these territories.
-According to the Edelweiss plan, aimed at the exclusively strategic goals of the Germans, Baku was to be occupied on September 25, 1942.
+Hitler was determined to capture the oil fields of the Caucasus to provide much-needed oil supplies for the German military, which was blockaded from overseas supply, and had to rely on oil from Romania plus domestic coal liquefaction.
+Success would also deny Caucasus oil to the Soviet military.
+The 1942 German offensive codenamed Case Blue aimed to seize the oil fields in a large-scale advance into the area, though diminished by a diversion of forces against Soviet supply lines along the river Volga.
+On July 23, 1942, Hitler signed Directive No. 45 ordering the strategic advance in the Caucasus, codenamed "Edelweiss".
+According to the Edelweiss plan, the main oil regions of the Caucasus (Baku, Maikop, Grozny oil field) were to be occupied, and the Wehrmacht was to be supplied with the fuel it desperately needed from these territories, provided by "Technische Brigade Mineralöl" experts.
+According to the Edelweiss plan, Baku was to be occupied by September 25, 1942.
 The German military command planned a sudden landing of troops in Baku so that the Soviet authorities could not destroy the oil fields.
-But the Axis forces were surrounded and eventually defeated at Stalingrad, forcing a retreat from the region.
+But the Axis forces were surrounded and eventually defeated at Stalingrad, forcing a retreat from the Caucasus region.
 Control of oil supply from Baku and the Middle East played a large role in the events of the war and the ultimate victory of the Allies.
-Cutting off the oil supply considerably weakened Japan in the latter part of the Pacific war.